 Become an SI Leader

-Please note all items (see below) must be received by the deadline in order to be eligible for consideration.
+Please note all items (see below) must be received in order to be eligible for consideration.
 If selected for an interview, you will be contacted via email by either the SI Staff or SI Faculty Liaison (see below).

 SI Leader Job Description:

 Supplemental Instruction (SI) sessions are led by an SI Leader who is an exceptional student and has already mastered the course material.
 The SI Leader has been trained to facilitate group sessions wherein students can meet to improve their understanding of course material, review and discuss important concepts, develop study strategies and prepare for exams.
 The SI Leader provides two or three 50-75 minute sessions a week during which course readings, content, and material are brought together with effective learning strategies in a collaborative learning environment.
 Through the process of leading SI sessions, SI Leaders gain content knowledge as well as communication and leadership skills.